-It’s not hard to see why some parents end up desperately seeking out in-state status at their child’s prospective schools, even if they, well, don’t actually happen to be residents.
+It’s not hard to see why some parents end up desperately seeking out in-state status at their child’s prospective schools.
+This frequently occurs even if they, well, don’t actually happen to be residents.

-The total cost of attendance at UCLA is $34,000 per year for in-staters and over $60,000 for non-residents.
-Those hailing from Virginia can attend UVA for 28K per year, while out-of-staters must shell out 58k.
-At Oregon, the hometown discount amounts to $25,000 per year while non Oregonians pay $48,000.
+In 2022-23, the tuition at UCLA is $13,804 per year for in-staters and over $31,000 for non-residents.
+Those hailing from Virginia can attend UVA for $15k per year (tuition cost), while out-of-staters must shell out $15k.
+At the University of Oregon, the hometown discount amounts to over $26,000 per year while non Oregonians pay $41,700.
 We could name a hundred more state schools and 99.9% of them would follow a similar pattern.

 Every state has unique rules and the loopholes that might open the door to being awarded in-state status.
 The most common strategy that crafty students employ involves trying to establish residency in the state where they hope to attend college and taking some form of a “gap year.”
 If you are going to go this route, you’ll need to show evidence that you weren’t just playing the system (even if that is precisely what you are doing).
 Get a driver’s license in your state, find a job, and pay income taxes.
-In most cases, awarding or withholding in-state status is still completely at the school’s discretion and they do not shy away from rejecting students whose profiles raises red flags.
+In most cases, awarding or withholding in-state status is still completely at the school’s discretion.
+In general, universities do not shy away from rejecting students whose profiles raise red flags.

 Establishing independence from your parents is another huge hurdle.
-Many states require any student under a certain age (often 23 or 24) to prove that they have been financially independent from their parents for at least two years.
-Otherwise, your residency is viewed as reverting back to your parent’s home state, even if you have physically resided elsewhere for a long period of time.
+Many states require students under a certain age to prove they have been financially independent for at least two years.
+Otherwise, your residency is viewed as reverting back to your parent’s home state.
+This is true even if you have physically resided elsewhere for a long period of time.

 Ultimately, the burden of proof in establishing residency falls on the applicant, not on the school/state.
-If you don’t have a legitimate claim to residency, then it is not advisable to pursue it through any of the above means.
+If you don’t have a legitimate claim to residency, it is not advisable to pursue it through the above means.
 Yet, this doesn’t mean you don’t have valid options left to explore.

 More legit avenues

 If a student comes from a military family or is the child of a recently discharged veteran, he or she may qualify for in-state tuition as an out-of-state student.
-The recently passed Veterans Access, Choice, and Accountability Act of 2014 allows dependents of recently discharged veterans to claim in-state tuition at public schools in all 50 states.
-Individuals currently serving in the military (and their dependents) do not qualify for the nationwide tuition benefit, but due to other legislation, still qualify for lower rates.
+The Veterans Access, Choice, and Accountability Act of 2014 allows dependents of recently discharged veterans to claim in-state tuition at public schools in all 50 states.
+Individuals currently serving in the military (and their dependents) do not qualify for the nationwide tuition benefit.
+Yet, due to other legislation, you may still qualify for lower rates.
 Virginia, Texas, Ohio, and dozens of other states have passed bills offering in-state tuition to out-of-state military families.